WeCanCodeIT/cs-exercises/reviews-site-v3/README.md

 Add comments to reviews.
 Comments should be listed on a review's page after the review's content.

-Create a form on a review's page that adds a comment to a review.
+Using appropriate HTML elements and AJAX, allow the user to add a comment to a review.
 Use AJAX to create the comment.
 After submitting a comment, add the new comment to the list of comments using DOM manipulation.

 ### Things to ponder